Unboxed-Software/solana-course/content/pda.md

 1. Add an instruction allowing other users to reply to an intro
 2. Build and deploy the program locally

-If you haven't been following along with past lessons or haven't saved your work from before, feel free to use [this starter code](https://beta.solpg.io/62c9120df6273245aca4f5e8).
+If you haven't been following along with past lessons or haven't saved your work from before, feel free to use the starter code on the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-student-intro-program/tree/starter).

 Try to do this independently if you can!
-But if you get stuck, feel free to reference the [solution code](https://beta.solpg.io/62cb5761f6273245aca4f5e9).
-Note that your code may look slightly different than the solution code.
+But if you get stuck, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intro-program).
+Note that the solution code is on the `main` branch and that your code may look slightly different.